FlyLuaIo/flyluaioscripts/README.md

 ## Project Overview

-**qmdevscripts** is a Lua‑based framework for controlling USB HID hardware devices and bridging them with flight simulators (X-Plane 11/12 and Microsoft Flight Simulator 2020/2024).
+**flyluaioscripts** is a Lua‑based framework for controlling USB HID hardware devices and bridging them with flight simulators (X-Plane 11/12 and Microsoft Flight Simulator 2020/2024).

 The repository contains: